henrikedin/mongo/src/mongo/logv2/README.md

 Code that emits a high severity log statement may also need to emit a `uassert` after the log.
 There is the `UserAssertAfterLog` logging option that allows you to re-use the log statement to do the formatting required for the `uassert`.
 The assertion id can be either the logging ID by passing `UserAssertAfterLog` with no arguments or the assertion id can set by constructing `UserAssertAfterLog` with an `ErrorCodes::Error`.

-The assertion reason string will be a plain text formatted log (replacement fields filled in format-string).
+The assertion reason string will be a plain text formatted log where the message string is treated as a format string.
 If replacement fields are not provided in the message string, attribute values will be missing from the assertion message.

 ##### Examples